What Is AhrefsBot? User-Agent, IPs, and How to Block or Allow It

 Crawl-delay.

 If you publish public content and want accurate third-party SEO data about your domain, you usually want AhrefsBot to reach the pages you care about.
+This will allow Ahrefs to compute things like domain rating (DR) and backlink profiles.
 If your server is small or you’re under load, you might want to slow it down rather than block it outright.

 If you’re working on your content and rankings, it also helps to pair crawl management with on-page improvements, for example using RightBlogger SEO Reports to tighten headings, keyword coverage, and structure while you keep crawl access clean.